 Credit Score of 580, with NO open collections, and at least 3 trade lines.

 Collections that are paid are not usually a problem and some open collections may be allowed or paid at closing with underwriter approval.
 Open, seasoned trade lines don't necessarily have to be on your credit report, but can sometimes be alternative trade lines like electricity, car insurance or phone bills.
 These payments must be documented and paid on time to be useful.
 The buyer typically must have a 580 score under VA loan requirements.

 Two Year Employment.
 When the veteran is no longer an active member of the military he must be able to document 2 years employment.
 This requirement can often be waived if a soldier is just returning from active duty, subject to underwriter approval.

 Other Factors & Limitations

-The maximum purchase price for a VA loan in the Gainesville area as of January 2020 is $510,400.
-These limits often change and any updates could be seen at the VA website.
-Purchase price can also increase with money down.
+The maximum purchase price for a VA loan in the Gainesville area as of January 2022 is $647,250.
+These limits often change and purchase price can also increase with money down.

 Because VA loans have no monthly mortgage insurance, the payment is typically lower than other options.
 However, VA loans do have a funding fee which is usually added to the purchase price.
 This funding fee is 2.3% for first time users of the program, and 3.6% for those who are using it additional times.
 The funding fee is waived for disabled Veterans, or unmarried surviving spouses of Veterans with a service related death.

 VA loan requirements regarding seller concessions are usually more flexible than any other types of loans.
 The amount the seller can pay for closing costs like title work, underwriting fees, and processing, as well as other items associated with the closing like assessments, repairs, etc. is not limited.
 In addition, the seller is allowed to pay up to 4% of the purchase price for the following items: